moby/moby/docs/sources/contributing/devenvironment.md

     $ sudo make binary

-This will create the Docker binary in `./bundles/<version>-dev/binary/`
+This will create the Docker binary in `./bundles/<version>-dev/binary/`.
+If you do not see files in the `./bundles` directory in your host, your BINDDIR setting is not set quite right.
+You want to run the following command:

+    $ sudo make BINDDIR=. binary

+If you are not in Linux - for example: OSX, you want to run `make cross` or `make BINDDIR=. cross`.

 ### Using your built Docker binary